stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

 ### 3.4 Executing investigation Playbook.

-Now that you have built all of our our Playbook to Investigate this issue, you will now execute the playbook to discover the result of the investigation.
+Next, you will run the playbook and collect the results for your investigation.

-  1. Go to the Output section of the deployed cloudformation stack `walab-ops-sample-application`, and take note of below output values.
+  1. Go to the Output section of the deployed cloudformation stack `walab-ops-sample-application`, and take note of output values of the **Output.SystemEventTopicArn**

   2. Go to the Systems Manager Automation document we just created in the previous step, `Playbook-Investigate-Application-From-Alarm`.

   3. And then execute the playbook passing the ARN as the **AlarmARN** input value, along with the **SNSTopicArn**.

-     * You can get the **AlarmARN** from the email that you received from CloudWatch Alarm as described in step **3.1 Building the "Gather-Resources" Playbook.** in this lab.
+     * You can get the **AlarmARN** from the email that you received from CloudWatch Alarm as described in step **3.1 Building the "Gather-Resources" Playbook.**.
-     * To get the value for **SNSTopicArn**, go to the CloudFormation console output of `walab-ops-sample-application` stack, and copy, paste the value of **OutputSystemEventTopicArn**
+     * To get the value for **SNSTopicArn**, go to the CloudFormation console output of `walab-ops-sample-application` stack, and copy, paste the value of the **OutputSystemEventTopicArn**

   ![Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-create-automation-playbook-test-execute-playbook.png)